Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Gun Gale Online, or GGO for short, is nothing like Kirito’s previous virtual adventures.
 It focuses on player-versus-player combat and its participators earn money through their victories, which make some of the most successful players of GGO targets for Death Gun, who has the mysterious ability to seemingly execute players he shoots at and kill their real-life bodies.
 As the biggest event in the game, the Bullet of Bullets tournament approaches, Kirito finds an unlikely ally at a girl called Sinon, GGO’s top-ranked sniper.

 This story arc, dubbed “Phantom Bullet”, is not without its fair share of issues (and we’ll get to that), but unlike Aincrad and Fairy Dance, Phantom Bullet at least manages to tell a more briskly paced and cohesive narrative that focuses more on characterization over romance or filler.

 Aincrad suffered from severe management when it came to the direction of the story as well as being bogged down by fillers, but Phantom Bullet is a very straightforward arc that never falls to fillers.
-Its overall plotline is fairly simplistic, but it is this simplicity that makes it an easier to swallow and appreciate narrative than its predecessors.
+Its overall plotline is fairly simplistic, but it is this simplicity that makes it a narrative that's easier to swallow and appreciate than its predecessors.

 That said, outside the arc’s outstanding lead heroine Sinon and admittedly refreshing setting, Phantom Bullet remains a fairly standard and by-the-numbers quest.
 It follows a familiar formula of Kirito teaming up with an attractive girl to save the virtual world and its inhabitants, as well as the girl herself, from the vicious villains.